odradev/awesome-zero-knowledge/README.md

 ### Projects
 Projects that are using ZK-technology.

-#### Blockchain ecosystems
-* [Horizen](https://www.horizen.io/) - the zero-knowledge enabled network of blockchains.
-* [Axiom](https://www.axiom.xyz/) - ZK coprocessor for Ethereum which provides smart contracts trustless access to all on-chain data and arbitrary expressive compute over it

 #### Layer 1
 * [Mina](https://minaprotocol.com) - layer one protocol designed to deliver on the original promise of blockchain — true decentralization, scale and security.
 * [Zeisha Network](https://ziesha.network/) - layer-1 cryptocurrency which uses Zero Knowledge proofs as the back-end of its smart-contracts, focusing on a more scalable (Yet maintainable) blockchain by compressing transactions through zkRollup-like circuits.